 The accommodations are arranged through ASC and may include recorded books, extended time for exams, a quiet testing area, taping of lectures, copies of notes, access to adaptive technology, and special advising.

-Adaptive technologies available include JAWS, Dragon, Kurzweil, Zoomtext, and Duxbury, as well as RFB&D software which are also available for use in the ASC's Adaptive Lab.
+Adaptive technologies available include JAWS, Dragon, Kurzweil, Zoomtext, and Duxbury and Learning Ally software, which are also available for use in the ASC's Adaptive Lab.

 Procedure for Obtaining Alternate Format Texts